This Slick $100 Sous Vide Lets Anyone Cook Like a Modernist Chef for Cheap

 Advertisement

 I’ll also note that the newest sous vide is Bluetooth enabled and has an app for control.
-This could be useful if you always have them out on your table, and want to turn it on from a different room, but otherwise I haven’t found much use for the app.
+This could be useful if you always have it out on your table, and want to turn it on from a different room, but otherwise I haven’t found much use for the app.
 It offers recipes for inspiration, but so does the rest of the internet.
 The app does have a pretty nifty temperature and timing quick guide for all sorts of meats, though.

 The Nano is the end of a natural progression towards the idealized form of these fancy-but-affordable kitchen gadgets.
 It’s an evolution similar to how new devices like cell phones or music players eventually look pretty similar as companies figure out what people want.
 I wouldn’t say the Nano cooks the food any better than the older models, but the most recent improvements make it feel like a better device.